zachpmanson/notes/notes/Projects/Minecraftle.md

 We received the top mark for the project and I continued development after we submitted it.
 The source code is publicly available on the [repo](https://github.com/pavo-etc/minecraftle).
 Since submission I've made a number of changes, some of which are enumerated in [this blog post](https://zachmanson.com/blog/minecraftle-v1.1/).

-The game has daily puzzles and global leaderboards, with over 3000 total players at the time of writing, though certainly fewer MAU.
+The game has daily puzzles and global leaderboards, with player count peaking at 250k MAU.

 ![[minecraftle.png]]